b12e/hacs_starlinkavg/README.md

 2. Search for your country or region
 3. Copy the region identifier (the key before the metrics data)

+You can try to find your region by entering the values the Starlink website displays, using this tool: https://starlink-region-finder.b12e.be/

 Example region IDs:
 - `dXJuOm1ieGJuZDpDaEpFOnY0` (example region)